2022-23 University of Miami Transfer Acceptance Rate, Requirements, and Application Deadline

 Below we present the most current available University of Miami transfer acceptance rate as well as historical data.

-When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to also look at historical data.
-As you can see, the UMiami transfer acceptance rate has remained fairly steady in recent cycles.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+As you can see, the UMiami transfer acceptance rate has fluctuated between 40% to nearly 60% in recent cycles.

 Historical transfer rates are as follows: